Causal Document-Grounded Dialogue Pre-training: Experiments

 \subsection{Main Results}

 \paragraph{Fully-Supervised} As shown in Tables~\ref{tab:doc2dial_grounding}, \ref{tab:doc2dial_response}, \ref{tab:multidoc2dial_response}, and \ref{tab:doc2bot_results}, our proposed CausalDD method outperforms the baseline model on all evaluation metrics in both English and Chinese datasets.
 The improvements of CausalDD over other baselines are statistically significant with $p\text{-value}<0.05$ under $t$-test.
 Regardless of the language or different T5 parameter initialization, CausalDD consistently surpasses the strongest baseline UniGDD.

-The superiority of CausalDD demonstrates the value of the causal-complete datasets we construct for pre-training by simulating the distributions of downstream DocGD tasks and verifies that modeling causality among DocGD variables leads to better performance.
-We also observe that the model's improvements are more significant on the Doc2bot dataset.
-For example, with T5-Mengzi initialization, the average improvement is 3.97pt, and with mT5 initialization, the improvement further increases to 5.93pt.
+Initialized with a larger T5, CausalDD$_{large}$ further enhances the performance compared to CausalDD, albeit with a slight decrease in BLEU score.
+To investigate this phenomenon, we compute the distinct scores with \textbf{Dist-n} following \citet{li2015diversity} to evaluate generated responses on the Doc2Dial dataset, shown in Table~\ref{tab:dist}.

+We discover that the large model tends to generate more diverse responses, which may differ from the expressions of manually annotated answers.
+Furthermore, we observe that the popular large language model GPT-3.5 performs poorly on the existing DocGD datasets, despite including task instructions and cases in its prompt.
+Upon analyzing GPT-3.5's predictions, we find that its underperformance stems from a failure to adhere strictly to the given document's content for generating responses and providing evidence.
+Instead, it suffers from a severe hallucination issue, generating irrelevant content.
+We present the results of our human evaluation in Section~\ref{sec:human}.

+We also observe that the model's improvements are more significant on Doc2bot in Table~\ref{tab:doc2bot_results}.
 We speculate that it's because the training data of Doc2bot is smaller than that of Doc2dial and MultiDoc2dial, and our model obtains better initialization for DocGD through causal pre-training, thus being more data-efficient for fine-tuning.

 \paragraph{Few-Shot \& Low-Resource} To verify the above speculation, we further conduct experiments on three datasets under few-shot and low-resource settings.
 We consider few-shot settings with only 5, 50, and 100 training examples and low-resource settings with 1\%, 5\%, and 10\% of the original training datasets to train the models.
 The results are shown in Table~\ref{tab:low_identification},~\ref{tab:low_em} and \ref{tab:low_response} for knowledge identification and response generation tasks, respectively (see more results in Appendix~\ref{appendix:few-shot}).
 We can notice that the improvements of CausalDD are more significant in scenarios with such a small amount of training data.
 Specifically, an average improvement of 9.7 points is achieved in these settings, indicating that our method is more effective with limited human-annotated data, which is particularly important for real-world applications.